-Most AS students need to study at least one river management study in some detail.
-On some specifications, such as Edexcel Syllabus A, candidates will need to examine the impact of management on river processes and also on the regime of the river.
+Most A Level students need to study at least one river management study in some detail.
+On some specifications candidates will need to examine the impact of management on river processes and also on the regime of the river.
 Students could undertake additional research using the web-links included in this article to examine sedimentation behind the dams and the greater incidence of braiding in the lower course (Cambodia) as more sandbanks begin to appear

-For all AS and A2 students, there are strong links to be made with human geography, notably:
+For all A Level students, there are strong links to be made with human geography, notably: